 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-The Weelarrana tenements consist of one granted and fiv applications covering approximately 758 sq. km.
-All of thes tenements fall on pastoral stations and have native tit agreements in place.
-Two tenement applications fall partial within the Jigalong Aboriginal Reserve for which a Mine Entr Permit will need to be issued to access the portions of th tenement within the reserve.
-Beau Resources retains a 2 Gross Value Royalty for all minerals, metals and produc recovered and sold from within the tenement boundary of 52/3878.
+The Weelarrana tenements consist of one granted and five applications covering approximately 758 sq. km.
+All of these tenements fall on pastoral stations and have native title agreements in place.
+Two tenement applications fall partially within the Jigalong Aboriginal Reserve for which a Mine Entry Permit will need to be issued to access the portions of the tenement within the reserve.
+Beau Resources retains a 2% Gross Value Royalty for all minerals, metals and products recovered and sold from within the tenement boundary of B 52/3878.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Most of the past exploration work within the Weelarrana Project area including soil and rock chip sampling, Auger drilling and RAB drilling has been conducted by Pilbara Manganese, Laconia Resources, Shaw River Resources and Sipa Resources The reports are available on the West Australian Mines Department WAMEX open file library.
 Geology Deposit type, geological setting and style of mineralisation.
-The Weelarrana Project covers a portion of the Mesoproterozoic Bangemall Basin with the project sitting entirely within the Bangemall Group including sandstone/quartzite/conglomerate of the Calyie Sandstone and shale/argillite units of the Ilgarari and Backdoor Formations which are known Mn mineralisation hosts.
+Department WAMEX open file library.
+The Weelarrana Project covers a portion of th Mesoproterozoic Bangemall Basin with the project sittin entirely within the Bangemall Group includin sandstone/quartzite/conglomerate of the Calyie Sandstor and shale/argillite units of the Ilgarari and Backdo Formations which are known Mn mineralisation hosts.